AllisonGuitor/AMR-metatools/README.md

 This suite of commands is ideal for use with MiSeq or HiSeq Illumina sequencing data (2 x 250 bp reads ideally) This pipeline can be used with either shotgun sequencing data or targeted capture data.

+**Updates January 2023**
+- Updated scripts to run with kma mapping rather than Bowtie2 mapper.
+These additional scripts are labelled with kma in the name instead.
+- See [117](README.md#L117) for additional considerations.
+It is recommended to read this whole README before proceeding.

 **Contents**
 - [processreads.sh](./processreads.sh) - script for preparing reads
 - [runrgibwt.sh](./runrgibwt.sh) - code for running the main RGI*BWT functions with additional filtering of results